// Stay in touch?

 # Show detailed info for ReplicaSets

-kubectl get rs -o wide
+kubectl get rs -o wide# Show detailed info for ReplicaSets

 # Scale a ReplicaSet